 On the Prevalence of Forest Fires in Spain

-We study the risk that a Spanish forest tree be lost to fire over a year.
-We first show that climate change over Spain makes this event more likely.
+We study the prevalence of forest fires in Spain in the long run by computing the probability that a forest tree, as opposed to shrub or bush, will be lost to fire over one year.
+We first show that climate change increases the likelihood of this event.
 Next, we document how risk grew dramatically from 1961 up to the democratic era (c.
-1980) and has since receded to less than 2 trees lost per thousand.
-We offer a socio-economic explanation of this reversed trend.
-Our finding are shown to be commensurate with the same risk measured in other Mediterranean countries, albeit less precisely.
+1980) and has since receded to less than 2 trees lost per thousand standing (every year).
+We offer socio-economic clues for this trend reversal.
+Our finding is commensurate with the evolution of the same risk in neighboring Mediterranean countries.

 JEL Classification: Q54, D81, G22, O20